-I hope this information does not cause you any additional stress, please feel free to contact me on or Religious against whom there is a Case to Answer
+I hope this information does not cause you any additional stress, please feel free to contact me on (insert contact details) if you want any further information or if you want to obtain any counselling or support.

-(insert contact details) if you want any further information or if you want to obtain any counselling or support.
+support.

 I sincerely hope that you are doing well.

 With my best wishes

 (Insert name of Church authority)